AleksiKnuutila/teleflash-page/index.md

 # TeleFlash: AI-Powered Telegram Summarisation of Finnish-related Content

-TeleFlash delivers automated 8-hour summaries of Finland-related posts from Russian and Ukrainian Telegram channels directly to Slack.
+TeleFlash delivers automated daily summaries of Finland-related posts from Russian and Ukrainian Telegram channels directly to Slack.

 ## How It Works